 College courses move at a faster pace than high-school courses, and sometimes students can struggle to keep up.
 New freshmen are placed on academic probation if their GPA falls between a 1.0 and 1.99.
-Anyone placed on academic probation after his or her first semester will be set up with an academic advisor.
-We have mandatory meetings with these students where we talk about whether they are in the right schedule and taking the right classes.
+Anyone placed on academic probation after his or her first semester will be set up with a special advisor who can help the student through the probation process.
+We have mandatory meetings with these students where we talk about whether they have the right schedule and are taking the right classes.
 Our goal is getting that GPA above a 2.0.
 About half of our students who are put on academic probation their freshman year go on to be successful in the following years, so it’s by no means a situation that a student can’t recover from.
 Students who have a GPA below a 1.0 after their first semester are academically suspended and cannot return for the spring semester.

 What if a student had an Individualized Education Program (IEP) in high school?
 What disability accommodations can be made?